openaicellular/flexric/README.md

 sudo apt install libmysqlclient-dev mysql-server
 ```

-- If you are using the option in cmake `-DRAN_WITH_WS=ON`, you need to also install the following packages:
+- If you are using the option in cmake `-DPROXY_AGENT=ON`, you need to also install the following packages:
 ```bash
 sudo apt install libwebsockets-dev libjson-c-dev
 ```